Raures/ui-py-Converter/README.md

 # User Interface (\*.ui) to Python (\*.py) Converter

 # Description
 This program provides a GUI that makes \*.ui to \*.py file conversion process faster by allowing the user to simply drag and drop the file on the widget.
+The program will automatically run *pyuic5* on the dropped file.
 # How to use
 1. Run the program.
 2. Select the path where you want the \*.py file to be saved. *(optional)*